 While glucosamine and chondroitin give cartilage its flexibility and resilience, it gets its strength from a strong, fibrous protein known as type II collagen.
 Collagen is a protein composed of long chains of amino acids.
 Every third amino acid is glycine, with proline, hydroxyproline and hydroxylysine appearing in between.
 These last two amino acids are not found in any other human proteins.

-Long chains of collagen come together in threes, coiling around each other to resemble a strand of wool.
-Hydroxyproline, which needs vitamin C for its synthesis, has a unique shape which allows collagen fibres to twist around each other and form the strong, triple strands.
+Long chains of collagen come together in threes.
+Hydroxyproline, which needs vitamin C for its synthesis, has a unique shape which allows collagen fibres to twist around each other and form long triple strands for extra strength

 Hydrolysed and unhydrolysed collagen supplements